Inside the investigation targeting Narre Warren homeowners from war-torn South Sudan

 Inside the lavish, sprawling estate at the end of a quiet cul-de-sac in Narre Warren, southeast of Melbourne, Ngouth Oth Mai and his family lived the good life.

-The $1.5 million mansion, fully paid up, featured an infinity pool, a sauna, a cinema, a five-car garage, a pool table, massive bedrooms and sparkling bathrooms.
+The A$1.5 million ($1.64m) mansion, fully paid up, featured an infinity pool, a sauna, a cinema, a five-car garage, a pool table, massive bedrooms and sparkling bathrooms.

 But how did a 22-year-old from housing commission flats on a humanitarian visa and Centrelink handouts pay for it all?